-The European Academy of Microbiology (EAM) is an initiative of FEMS aimed at amplifying the impact and visibility of microbiology and microbiologists in Europe.
-EAM includes leading microbiologists in their own fields and is dedicated to promote excellence in microbiology through targeted programs and activities at the edges of the discipline, and communication to scientists, stakeholders and to the public.
+The mission of the EAM is to amplify the impact and visibility of microbiology and microbiologists, promoting excellence in the field across Europe and globally.
+It fulfills its mission through targeted programs and activities at the edges of the discipline, and communication to scientists, stakeholders and the public.

 - Hosting influential microbiology meetings, workshops and symposia independently and at FEMS congresses

 - Developing papers to provide expert scientific opinions on critical issues involving microbiology